 We All Go to College

-NHCSB is the first “wall-to-wall” early college in Massachusetts.
+NHCSB is the first “wall-to-wall” early college public charter school in Massachusetts.

-Early Colleges are small schools, developed through partnerships between school districts and colleges, that provide students with an opportunity to graduate high school with a year or more of college credit earned – or even an associate’s degree.
-Often located on college campuses, they allow traditionally underserved students to experience themselves as “college material” from the very beginning.
+Early Colleges are small schools that partner with local colleges.
+They provide students with an opportunity to graduate high school with a year or more of college credit – or even an Associate’s degree.
+They allow traditionally underserved students to experience themselves as “college material” from the very beginning.

-According to Brandon Busteed and the Gallup organization, “caring and hope are crucial to success in college” Students enrolled in Early College High Schools are exposed early, and often, to a college culture, rigorous coursework, and high expectations.
-Here are some interesting statistics about early colleges:
+Students enrolled in Early College High Schools are exposed to college culture, rigorous coursework, and high expectations.
+Here are some interesting statistics: